 Water taxis are so much fun!
 Water Taxi Miami stops at Miami Beach Marina, and Bayside Marketplace.
 Along the way, you’ll pass the American Airlines Arena, Monument Island, the Venetian Causeway, Star Island, and Hibiscus Island.

-Water taxi drivers/captains are usually pretty knowledgeable about the area and offer facts and fun trivia along the way.
+Water taxi drivers/captains usually know the area and offer facts and fun trivia.
 You can also book Biscayne Bay cruises on the weekends.

 This is a terrific way to view luxurious celebrity homes and possibly dolphins while getting around Miami without a car.
 Dolphins are definitely our kind of traffic jam!